 T. A. White has worked as a Librarian, and once & future Printer, for over 30 years.

 I work on a Chandler & Price Old Style Letterpress, 1200 lbs. of iron cast in 1906, and powered by a foot treadle.
-Images are photo-engravings from my pen & ink sketches or hand-carved linocuts.
-Due the size limitations of my press (roughly an 8”x10’ printing area), I have recently started to explore larger linocuts.
+My typefaces, are referred to as “old style,” their design inspiration coming from types from the birth of printing in the 15th century.
+My images are photo-engravings from my pen & ink sketches.
+Or, alternatively, I hand-carve, hand-ink, and hand-press large linoleum prints.